zerkz/mcp/README.md

 - Granular access control with org allowlisting.
 - Modular tool architecture for easy extensibility.

-NOTE: The Salesforce MCP Server is available as a developer preview.
+**NOTE**: The Salesforce MCP Server is available as a developer preview.
 The feature isn’t generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
 All commands, parameters, and other features are subject to change or deprecation at any time, with or without notice.
 Don't implement functionality developed with these commands or tools.
 As we continue to enhance and refine the implementation, the available functionality and tools may evolve.
 We welcome feedback and contributions to help shape the future of this project.

 ### Security Features